-It’s a fantastic resource for instantly connecting with good people who can help you. (oDesk originally built the outsourcing system for themselves, so it is tried and tested well.)
+It’s a fantastic resource for instantly connecting with good people who can help you.
+Upwork originally built the outsourcing system for themselves, so it is tried and tested well.

-There are many other similar recruitment platforms to oDesk such as Freelancer.com, Elance.com and Guru.com, but I like oDesk best because it has a novel way of creating a trusting relationship between you and your contracted worker.
+There are many other similar recruitment platforms to Upwork such as Freelancer.com, Elance.com and Guru.com, but I like Upwork best because it has a novel way of creating a trusting relationship between you and your contracted worker.

 So, if they’re messing around on Facebook and your task had nothing to do with social media development then you can dispute their work and not pay.

 The other recruitment platforms don’t offer this same transparency.
 I like transparency.
 It helps to create a trusting relationship.

 You can either pay a worker by the hour, which you both agree upon.
 Or pay a lump sum for a single project.

 Most workers prefer an hourly rate as this means they get paid for the project as they go along.
 I prefer to pay by the hour.
 I set a maximum time limit per week, which is generally for the total agreed amount.
 I can stop the contract at any time, so I still have control.

 The most the worker can bill me for is the maximum time limit that I’ve set.

 Whilst paying a single payment for the project might seem tidier and more attractive initially I don’t think you end up building a good quality relationship.